 Families who want to get involved in a collective Teacher Appreciation Week project or event can turn to the school’s PTA or another parent organization affiliated with the child’s school.

-PTAs regularly organize initiatives to support teachers and school staff throughout the year.
-Tiffany Foster of North Carolina, president of the Durham Council of PTAs, says this year the group will partner with local food vendors to provide snacks, breakfast and lunch for teachers and staff.
+Parent-teacher associations regularly organize initiatives to support teachers and school staff throughout the year.
+Tiffany Foster, president of the Durham Council of PTAs in North Carolina, says her group has partnered with local food vendors in the past to provide snacks, breakfast and lunch for teachers and staff.

-For other collaborative gestures, Kimbrelle Barbosa Lewis, an elementary school principal in Tennessee and president of the National Association of Elementary School Principals, recommends that families plan car parades, put up thank-you yard signs at the school or leave sticky notes with positive affirmations in the staff lounge.
+For other collaborative gestures, Kimbrelle Barbosa Lewis, an elementary school principal in Tennessee and president of the National Association of Elementary School Principals, recommends that families put up thank-you yard signs at the school or leave sticky notes with positive affirmations in the staff lounge.

-However students and parents choose to celebrate teachers in their lives, “any act of appreciation or thanks means so much to them,” Barbosa Lewis says, “because they do what they do not because it’s their career or it’s their job — it’s because they love children.”
+However students and parents choose to celebrate teachers in their lives, “any act of appreciation or thanks means so much to them,” Barbosa Lewis says.

 Searching for a school?
 Explore our K-12 directory.